Online Courses and Content by John Bandler

 See their platform and research what they say.

 I am grateful for the opportunity to build those courses in 2021 and 2022, and for those Infosec Skills folks I got to work with back then.
+Companies change and evolve.

-3. Here's a recap of the basics
+4. Here's a recap of the basics

-3.1 Visit my Udemy page for more on Udemy and my courses there.
+4.1 Visit my Udemy page for more on Udemy and my courses there.
 Udemy is good if you are looking for "a la carte" learning on almost any subject imaginable.
 Meaning you select whatever course interests you, from whatever instructor, whatever topic.
 My courses are within my areas of knowledge, there are about 75,000 other instructors on the platform.

-3.2 Visit my Infosec Skills/Cengage page for more on them and my courses there.
-They discontinued their author coupon code program in June 2024 and I only learned of it in January 2025, so there may be other changes I do not know about.
+4.3 I built courses for Infosec Skills/Cengage and that was great experience and practice for me.
+They discontinued their author coupon code program in June 2024 and I only learned of it in January 2025, and there may be other changes I do not know about.

-4. What about students taking a course with me "online" course at a college or university?
+5. What about students taking a course with me "online" course at a college or university?

 If you are taking one of my courses at a formal academic institution, including online-only courses at a college or graduate school, then this page is not meant for you (nor is the Udemy page nor the Infosec Skills page).
 You need to see your learning management system (LMS) resources and my Course Resources.
 That said, if you are interested in a free coupon code for any of my Udemy courses, please contact me via school email or see me in class.

-LMS platforms include Blackboard, Canvas, Brightspace (D2L, Desire to Learn, "Classes") and whatever your school is using now or migrates to next.
+LMS platforms include Blackboard, Canvas, Brightspace (D2L, Desire to Learn, "Classes") and whatever your school is using now, or migrates to next.

 I have been teaching at the undergraduate, graduate, and law school level since about 2017, at several different academic institutions and across many learning management systems (LMS).
 To streamline all of this I have built many resources on this site to support students and my teaching.

-5. Disclaimer
+6. Disclaimer

 Each platform has their own rules and processes, and they could change things, that's up to them.
-If you join their platform, that's between you and them.
+If you join or use their platform, that's between you and them.
 I try to keep this reasonably up to date and accurate, but things change.
 Please let me know if you find this needs any updates, or how your experience is with each platform and my courses there.

-6. Links
+7. Links

 This page is hosted at https://johnbandler.com/online-courses.
 Copyright John Bandler, all rights reserved.

-This main page was updated 2/3/2025.
+This main page was updated 3/26/2025.